accepton/accepton-apple/README.md

     }

-    //Payment did succeed, show a confirmation message func acceptOnPaymentDidSucceed(vc: AcceptOnViewController) {
+    //Payment did succeed, show a confirmation message func acceptOnPaymentDidSucceed(vc: AcceptOnViewController, withChargeInfo chargeInfo: [String:AnyObject]) {
+      //Save this for refunding later, analytics, etc. if you wish let chargeId = chargeInfo["id"] as!
+String

       //Dismiss the modal that we showed in the storyboard vc.dismissViewControllerAnimated(true) {
       }

       UIAlertView(title: "Hurray!", message: "Your widget was shipped", delegate: nil, cancelButtonTitle: "Ok").show() }
 }
 ```